CS257-S25/team-project-f/README.md

 ## Code Smell/Naming Issue 2: *Bloaters / Long Method* in cl.py `main()`

 - **Type of issue**: Code Smell – *Bloaters / Long Method*.
-  The main() function violated the Single Responsibility Principle and it attempted to handle multiple unrelated concerns such as conditional logic to determine which filtering method to call from the `DataSource` class, and formatting/displaying results.
+  The main() function in cl.py violated the Single Responsibility Principle and it attempted to handle multiple unrelated concerns such as conditional logic to determine which filtering method to call from the `DataSource` class, and formatting/displaying results.
 This resulted in a long block of code that was difficult to read, modify, or extend.
-- **Location**: `cl.py`, lines 11-22(helper function to parses command line arguments), lines 24-38(Determines which DataSource method to call), lines 40-49(format results).
+- **Location**: `cl.py`, lines 11-22(parses command line arguments), lines 24-38(Determines which DataSource method to call), lines 40-49(format results).
-- **What we did**: We have a halper function to parses command line arguments, extracted the filtering logic into a helper method called `get_cl_filtered_results(args, ds)` and the displaying result into `display_results(results)`, allowing the `main()` function to focus solely on high-level flow: argument parsing, validation, and output.
+- **What we did**: We have halper functions to parses command line arguments, extracted the filtering logic into `get_cl_filtered_results(args, ds)` and the displaying result into `display_results(results)`, allowing the `main()` function to focus solely on high-level flow.
 This makes the code easier to read and improves separation of concerns.

 ## Code Smell/Naming Issue 3: Unintuitive naming